wasmCloud/wasmcloud.com/content/english/blog/globally_distributed_webassembly_applications_with_wasmcloud_and_nats.md

 ---
-title : "Globally Distributed WebAssembly Applications with wasmCloud and NATS" image : "images/blogs/ngs-global.png"
+title: "Globally Distributed WebAssembly Applications with wasmCloud and NATS"
+image: "images/blogs/ngs-global.png"
-date: 2022-06-30T9:00:00-04:00
+date: 2022-10-18T9:00:00-04:00
 author: "Brooks Townsend"
 author_profile: "https://linkedin.com/in/brooks-townsend"
-description : "Taking a wasmCloud lattice from local to globally distributed with NATS and NGS"
+description: "Taking a wasmCloud lattice from local to globally distributed with NATS and NGS"
-categories: ["webassembly", "wasmcloud", "nats", "distributed", "lattice"] draft : false
+categories: ["webassembly", "wasmcloud", "nats", "distributed", "lattice"]
+draft: false
 ---

 The first claim we make about wasmCloud on our documentation site is: "wasmCloud is a distributed platform..."
 The best definition I could find, on [Wikipedia](https://en.wikipedia.org/wiki/Distributed_computing) of course, is: